wmcalyj/uscis-case-status-check/README.md

 To create a cronjob for this script, run cronjob.sh.
 This script will create a cronjob for the python script and all the output will be appeneded to cronjob.log.

+## WARNING

+Running cronjob.sh will erase all existing cronjobs in crontab and only create one cronjob for the python script.
+If you want to keep your eisting cronjobs, modify the cronjob.sh however you like